obzone/online-poster/README.md

 ## TODO

+loading for promise
-detail page in socialmedia snap detail page share dayitem components control & display: visible property organization management attach tag to activities backgroundimage optimize with nextjs->Image dateitemstatusbar status indicator (processing, finished) anchor for mobile page for premium user, can subscribe more than 100 activities QRCode for subscribe padding property
+detail page in socialmedia snap detail page share dayitem components control & display: visible property organization management backgroundimage optimize with nextjs->Image dateitemstatusbar status indicator (processing, finished) for premium user, can subscribe more than 100 activities QRCode for subscribe, display links when hover on download button padding property stability on continute editting